attilaoroszdev/lazyadmin/README.md

 There are some **special functions** predefined in `$HOME/.config/lazy_admin/core/la-extra-functions`, through which you can run stuff in a new terminal tab or new terminal window (regardless of what terminal emulator you are using).

-> **Hint** These will only work in you local emulator, so if you will need to establish a new remote connection if you are working remotely
+> **Hint** These will only work in you local emulator, so if you will need to establish a new remote connection from each new tab or window if you are working remotely, so this might not make so much sense anyway.
+Good for local use though.

 Another special function is `run_function_in_tmp_directory` which will enter a given directory, run a function or command, then return to the original directory.
 It can save you some repetitive scripting.